JYL-LU/refactor-code-HW1/README.md

 ## Purpose

-Horiseon is a website that helps business with their marketing strategies.
+Horiseon is a website that helps businesses with their marketing strategies.

 ## Built With